menandmice/micetro_docs/guides/implementation/installation_azure.rst

 Azure Marketplace Wizard
 ------------------------

-After pressing the create button you should be created by the Azure Marketplace Wizard for the Micetro offering.
+After pressing the create button, you should be created by the Azure Marketplace Wizard for the Micetro offering.

-On the left hand side you can see the 7 steps required to be stepped through before the deployment can be started.
+On the left hand side you can see the 7 steps required to go through before the deployment can be started.

 Step 1: Basics
 """"""""""""""